denniemok/reconnect-cooldown/README.md

 <hr>

 ### Introduction
-This is a minimalist plugin with exactly one function: cooldown any reconnection.
+This is a minimalist plugin with exactly one function: cooldown any reconnections.
 Nothing fancy or complicated is involved.
-It only does the simplest task you ask for, and hence the performance. <br>
+It only does the simplest task you ask for, and hence the performance. <p>

+This plugin is especially useful if you have installed some heavy plugins that do a lot of loadings on join events.
+Frequent reconnection not only floods the chat with join messages, it might also cause troubles to some plugins.
+This plugin aims at providing a solution to this issue by introducing a cooldown on reconnections. <br>

 <hr>